Optics

 Module implementing various calculations based on the Willeke and Ripken [WR89] optics parameters.

-New in version 0.8.2.
+Added in version 0.8.2.

 Calculate beam size according to the Lebedev-Bogacz formula, based on the Ripken-Mais Twiss parameters.
 The implementation is that of Eq.
 (A.3.1) in Lebedev and Bogacz [LB10].